ducnguyen8600/Carbon-Emissions-Analysis/README.md

 https://github.com/ducnguyen8600/Carbon-Emissions-Analysis/blob/main/Total%20PCFs%20by%20Year.png?raw=true<img width="600" height="371" alt="image" src="https://github.com/user-attachments/assets/d15b6f0d-7291-456f-b7c7-cac626139a6c" />

 #### PCFs reached their peak in 2015, marking a significant point in the dataset.
-To provide further clarity, this section examines the top 10 products by PCF over the year, highlighting the key contributors to the overall impact.
+Addition to Question 1, this section examines the top 10 products by PCF over the year, highlighting the key contributors to the overall impact.
 ```sql
 WITH pe_no_duplicate as
 (SELECT *